 Outline

 Overview

 Recent Evolution and Current Conditions

 MJO Index Information

 MJO Index Forecasts

 MJO Composites

 Overview

-- The MJO remained weak during the past week, with the low frequency state most influential across the global tropics and favoring enhanced convection in the vicinity of the Maritime Continent and East Pacific. - Dynamical model RMM index forecasts depict a continued weak MJO signal during the next two weeks. - The MJO is not expected to play a major role in the evolution of the global tropical convective pattern during the next two weeks.
-Instead, the low frequency conditions are anticipated to persist and be the primary drivers of convective anomalies in the tropics.
-850-hPa Vector Wind Anomalies (m s-1) Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies
+- The MJO remains weak, but with increasing organization in recent days, with its enhanced phase over the West Pacific.
+The low frequency state continues to play a role in anomalous convection across the global tropics.

+- Dynamical model RMM index forecasts indicate a strengthening MJO with relatively fast eastward propagation into the Western Hemisphere during the next two weeks.

+- The MJO is expected to influence the convective pattern during the next two weeks.
+However, the low frequency state will likely provide destructive interference with this MJO signal.
+Extratropical impacts are anticipated to be limited given the lessened teleconnectivity this time of year.

+850-hPa Vector Wind Anomalies (m s-1)

+Note that shading denotes the zonal wind anomaly

+Blue shades: Easterly anomalies

+Red shades: Westerly anomalies

-Westerly anomalies strengthened over the western Maritime Continent and northern Australia, while easterly anomalies persisted over the eastern Maritime Continent and West Pacific.
-Westerly anomalies persisted over the far East Pacific and equatorial South America.
+Westerly anomalies strengthened over the Indian Ocean and Maritime Continent.

+Easterly anomalies persisted across the equatorial western and central Pacific.

+Westerly anomalies weakened over the East Pacific.

 850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

 Easterly anomalies (blue shading) represent anomalous east-to-west flow Persistent westerly (easterly) anomalies were evident over the eastern Indian Ocean and western Maritime Continent (central and western Pacific) as shown by the red (blue) box at right.
 These anomalies are low frequency in nature, associated with the negative phase of the Indian Ocean Dipole (IOD), and later, La Niña.
 During late January, Rossby Wave activity was evident, with destructive interference on the base state evident through 100E.
 During February, eastward propagating anomalies were observed, consistent with ongoing MJO activity.
-More recently, the low frequency state of anomalies returned similar to this past winter.
+During mid-March, the low frequency state of anomalies returned similar to this past winter.